May 17, 2020

 As always, no money raised by the Y-noT Project has been given to my family for any reason, including medical or legal bills.
 In addition, the Y-noT Project has not spent any money on lobbyists, nor has it given any money to politicians or political causes.
 The only legislation the Y-noT Project has supported has been bi-partisan bills to make boating safer, and our advocacy consisted of me speaking to committee and town hall meetings.
 The Y-noT Project has no affiliation with and has never supported any past or present Governor of Illinois.

-The Y-noT Project hopes its upcoming 8th Annual Wiffle Ball Tournament on August 9, 2020 will be as successful as the last seven.
+The Y-noT Project hopes to see you in August 2021 for our next Wiffle Ball Tournament.
 It is a great event with hundreds of players of all ages, spectators sharing the fun, live music, excellent food, and a large raffle and silent auction.
 Please consider supporting safer boating by becoming a sponsor, starting a team, donating items for the raffle/auction or cash to support your favorite team, or just coming out to enjoy a day filled with fun, laughter and love.
+And in the meantime, we hope you will consider making a tax-deductible donation to the Y-noT Project to help us realize our vision.